trevorhauter/gitportal.nvim/README.md

     browser_command = nil, -- (override only if necessary, not recommended)

     -- Map of origin urls to git providers
-    -- (default: automatically determined by GitPortal, only needed for self hosting) git_provider_map = nil, -- {["origin_url"] = "(github|gitlab)"}
+    -- (default: automatically determined by GitPortal, only required for self hosting) git_provider_map = nil, -- {["origin_url"] = "(github|gitlab)"}
 }
 ```